fabric-testbed/fabric-prometheus/README.md

 1) Edit the configuration files.
 See below for details.
 1) Run `docker-compose up` in the root directory where the `docker-compose.yml` is located.
 1) Goto your server url/grafana to log into Grafana.
 There will be a default dashboards loaded to monitor the installed system.
-1) Add node_exporters to machines you whish to monitor.
+1) Add node_exporters to machines you wish to monitor.

 ### Conguration Files That Need To Be Edited